 The organization has been a fundamental advocate for the arts, community culture, and the artists who cultivate arts experiences for over a decade.
 With over 27 galleries and art studios, hundreds of local businesses who support the arts, and over 100,000 new visitors each year, the Roosevelt Row Artists’ District is a continuously evolving urban canvas that has become nationally recognized for arts, culture and small, locally-owned businesses.
 Roosevelt Row CDC works on behalf of the district to create opportunities for artists, current and prospective residents and visitors alike to enjoy and invest in the thriving arts culture emerging here in part by fostering artistic excellence and new audience development and new opportunities for arts engagement.

-Roosevelt Row Artists’ District is a walkable, creative district in the urban core of downtown Phoenix.
-It is nationally known for its arts and cultural events, award-winning restaurants, galleries, boutiques and live music.
-Roosevelt Row is a lead creative placemaker, fostering an urban renewal with rehabilitated bungalows and new infill projects.
+Welcome to Roosevelt Row, the walkable arts district in downtown Phoenix, home of impressive murals, award-winning galleries with rotating exhibitions from renowned artists, incredible local restaurants, boutiques and more.
+The Roosevelt Row Arts District (RoRo) is a walkable, creative district in the urban core of downtown Phoenix that is nationally known for its arts and cultural events, fostering an urban renewal with rehabilitated bungalows and new infill projects.